radiofreejohn/mode-subgraphs/subgraph/README.md

 Caveat: Mode isn't included in The Graph CLI's list of supported networks so some manual editing is needed.

-Much of the code for this example was borrowed from [Chainstack](https://docs.chainstack.com/docs/subgraphs-tutorial-indexing-erc-20-token-balance).
+All of the code for this example was borrowed from [Chainstack](https://docs.chainstack.com/docs/subgraphs-tutorial-indexing-erc-20-token-balance).

 ## Other fun subgraph resources